 - If you have a party, clean up when it is over.
 Set out garbage cans prior to events.
 Do not leave garbage lying around in the yard.
-Host only the number of students your house/bathrooms can accommodate.
+Host only the number of guests your house/bathrooms can accommodate.
 Never let your guests urinate in the yard.

 - Speakers should not be directed out of house windows.
 Activity in and around your house should not disturb neighbors.
 Remind guests to keep their voices low.
 All activities must end by 10 p.m. (even on weekends), in accordance with the Northfield Noise Ordinances noted below.